Hermiedapwdrman/CH_Fishinator/firmware/esp_src/ReadMe_Firmware.md

 ### Notes regarding CLion editor and its behavior.
 1) All of the various targets should work with the indexer.
 IF NOT, make sure the main/src director is marked as a 'project source' defined via the RMB menu.

+2) The esp-idf sdk and arduino ports are constantly changing, check the CMAKE includes periodically to make sure the folder structure and includes haven changed.